EvLW/ZuPdater/README.md

 # Amazon Scraper

-A script to scrape Amazon listings and update information in Zen Arbitrage.
+A script to update listings in ZA.

 ## Installing Dependencies Locally